-MLT 111 Urinalysis & Body Fluids
+MLT 111 Urinalysis & Body Fluids 1 3 0 2

-Prerequisite(s): Enrollment in the Medical Laboratory Technology program
+Prerequisite(s): Enrollment in the Medical Laboratory Technology program Corequisite(s): None

 This course introduces the laboratory analysis of urine and body fluids.
 Topics include physical, chemical, and microscopic examination of the urine and body fluids.
 Upon completion, students should be able to demonstrate theoretical comprehension in performing and interpreting urinalysis and body fluid tests.